ibaiGilabert/word_converter/README.md

 * TextValue is the class in charge of converting text numbers to their values from data received.
 To carry this task out, it implements a small state machine to identify the written numbers.
 They are 3 states to identify literal numbers, multiplier factors and connection words/characters in between.
 The states are defined following the singleton pattern since there is no reason to have multiple instance alive.
 A given state just defines a workflow, a behavior.
 * We are following some of the rules defined [Grammar Book](https://www.grammarbook.com/numbers/numbers.asp).
 However, there is still to much work to do.
 The negative and decimal numbers are not supported, to mention just a few.

 * The TextValue class could be also implemented as an interface.
 In that way, we will be able to add/change the translation module's behavior following a 'Plug&Play' philosophy.
-Notice that no code changes in Translator's class would be required.
+Therefore, no code changes in Translator's class would be required.

+* Notice the main thread is doing nothing remarkable.
+It justs parse the command line arguments and starts up the translator.
+It is a deliberate decision in order to be able to add, for instance, some kind of GUI on top or any other component which may require a full responsive interaction.

 * The approach we follow is based on code's maintenance and scalability taking the advantage of:
 	1. Using design patterns to decouple components.